Winterton PCC stands for Winterton Parochial Church Council. It has a legal responsibility for our church.

 The PCC is responsible for maintenance and repair of the church building, inside and out, especially work recommended by the inspecting architect in the Quinquennial (5 yearly) Report.
 The PCC looks after ‘movable goods' [e.g. chairs, rails, candlesticks, lectern, Communion plate, vestments].
 This includes seeing to insurance, security, and health and safety matters including disability issues.
 The PCC is involved in any application to the Diocesan Advisory Committee for a faculty (permission to effect a change to the church, or its contents, or the churchyard).

 The PCC sets the annual budget for All Saints' Church.
 This includes payment of the parish share (most of which goes to providing for the stipend or salary of the Vicar), expenses of clergy, other ministers and church officers and charitable giving.
 It also includes expenditure necessary for the upkeep and insurance of the building and its contents.
-For an example of the PCC budget see Annual Report & Financial Statements 2022
+For an example of the PCC budget see Annual Report and Financial Statements 2023

 Under the terms of the Charities Act, PCC members are charitable trustees, responsible for ensuring that money and other assets are managed prudently, in accordance with the church's beliefs and aims.